Gerdofal/foundryvtt-cyberpunkred/README.md

 An in-development system for Cyberpunk RED.
 Since the game is not yet released, this is obviously not intended for use yet.

+# Installing

+- The files in the "Stable Release" branch (which are those linked in the system.json) are the best for you to install.
+Feel free.
+- Those in the Beta branch are under testing and may not always work.
+They can only be installed by manually downloading the zip and copying it to your system.

 # Features Planned

 - Character Sheet